jovankoledin/jovankoledin.github.io/_posts/2024-11-26-How-Do-FPGAs-Actually-Work.md

 like TSMC can take a digital design for a chip and etch the huge number of transistors onto a silicon wafer and package the silicon wafers into the tiny chips we see on our circuit boards.
 Transistors are essentially little On/Off switches and when combined together can make any type of logic, think adders, multipliers, storage elements, or even switch boxes.
-Ok, so now we know that we can create different types of logic elements such as adders, multipliers, storage elements, and switch boxes using transistors let's take a closer look at an example FPGA architecture to see how these elements come together:
+Ok, so now we know that we can create different types of logic elements using transistors let's take a closer look at an example
+architecture to see how these elements come together to make a FPGA:

 ![Alt text](/images/FPGA/Figure1.png)
 Figure 1.
 Generic FPGA architecture [1]